Last Updated: January 6, 2025

 Save your project.

-When Finished with the Exercise
+When Finished with Exercise 1

 Figure 7.9 Define Timing Constraints exercise results.